-This New York style pizza sauce and pizza dough contains Indian style topping :-), I mean vegetable Rajma/red beans kofta mini balls, you might aware if you read my previous post.
+New York style pizza crust and sauce contains Indian style topping :-), I mean vegetable Rajma/red beans kofta mini balls, you might be aware if you read my previous post.
 I have several pizza versions and this version is unique from it…Usually we make pizza sauce a day before but here the dough is made 24 hours before at least and ferment in refrigerator.
 Quite interesting and its simplifies the baking process the next day.

 Preparing the dough and sauce, also you can make the mini veg kofta balls if using to top the pizza, everything refrigerate till you use.